A group from a map and orbit equivalence: Introduction

 \blfootnote{{\it AMS Subject Classification (2020):} 20F65, 20F67, 37E10.} In this paper we introduce a class of {\em discontinuous expanding piecewise homeomorphisms of the circle}.
 Such a map $ \Phi : S^1 \rightarrow S^1$ is given by a finite partition of the circle so that the restriction of $\Phi$ to each partition interval is an expanding homeomorphism onto its image.
 The class of maps we consider is motivated by two related questions:\\ - Can we construct a group $G_{\Phi}$ from such a map $\Phi$?\\ - Which groups can be obtained?

-The groups that can possibly be constructed are naturally subgroups of $\textrm{Homeo}(S^1)$ which is well known for having many different classes of subgroups.
+The groups that can possibly be constructed are naturally subgroups of $\textrm{Homeo}(S^1)$ which is well known to have many different classes of subgroups.
 Since the possible groups $G_{\Phi}$ and the map $\Phi$ act on the same space, $S^1$, it is natural to compare the two actions and the best possible situation is when the two actions are ``orbit equivalent".
 This means that the orbits of $\Phi$ and of $G_{\Phi}$ are the same, modulo possibly finitely many exceptions.
 In such cases we say that the map $\Phi$ is a {\em Bowen-Series-type} map for the group $G_{\Phi}$.

 This program is a reverse problem of a beautiful construction initiated by R. Bowen and C. Series in the late 70's in \cite{B} and \cite{BS}, where they discovered a striking relationship between some groups and some dynamics.
 The Bowen-Series construction starts with a Fuchsian group $G$ given by an action on $\mathbb{H}^2$ with specific properties and they obtained a particular map $ \Phi_{BS} : S^1 \rightarrow S^1$, where $S^1$ is the boundary $\partial \mathbb{H}^2$.
-Some variations of this construction has been studied by Adler-Flato in \cite{AF} and more recently in \cite{AKM}.
-The maps $ \Phi_{BS}$ satisfy very strong properties:\\ - They are piecewise Möbius maps,\\ - orbit equivalent to the $G$-action on $S^1$,\\ - expanding Markov maps.
+Some variations of this construction have been studied by Adler and Flato in \cite{AF} and more recently in \cite{AKU}.
+The maps $ \Phi_{BS}$ satisfy very strong properties:\\ - The maps are piecewise M\"obius, in particular piecewise analytic,\\ - each $ \Phi_{BS}$ is orbit equivalent to the $G$-action on $S^1$,\\ - each $ \Phi_{BS}$ is an expanding Markov map.